mattbostock/kasper/books.md

 permalink: /books/
 ---

-Below is a list of books I have read recently and would recommend, and those I'm currently reading.
+Below is a list of books I have read recently and those I'm currently reading.

 ## Currently reading